CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 -----------------

-.. index:: list!traversal, traversal!list
+.. index:: list;traversal, traversal;list

-.. index:: for loop, loop!for
+.. index:: for loop, loop;for

-.. index:: statement!for
+.. index:: statement;for

 The most common way to traverse the elements of a list is with a ``for`` loop.
 The syntax is the same as for strings: